FEMA sells disaster trailers cheaply despite victim demand

 More than 100 2017-model trailers were sold in the two days leading up Harvey’s landfall Aug.
 25, the AP reported.

-At its height, the Rockport Relief Camp hosted around 80 people in tents and trailers and served 1,000 meals per day.
+At its height, the Rockport Relief Camp hosted about 80 people in tents and trailers and served 1,000 meals per day.

 McCrary, her husband and other southeast Texas volunteers have accepted donated used trailers and fixed them up for tent-dwellers.